 Let's take a more in-depth look at how the platforms compare to one another in terms of key attributes.

 Five years ago, Shopify was an afterthought for most e-commerce businesses.
 Currently, it is handling more than $5.1 billion in sales every year.
 In 2020 alone, more than 44 million customers bought from Shopify merchants.
-This translates to a significant market share of 11% for Shopify in ecommerce (as reported by Statista).
+As of January 2023, the market cap for Shopify is esimated to be $51.49 billion (Source).
 On the other hand, Magento accounts for 4% of the market share, with more than 60,000 current users worldwide.

 It is evident that both Shopify and Magento are dominant players in the ecommerce market - Shopify in terms of usability and Magento in terms of versatility.